mosaicnetworks/babble-android/docs/firstapp/firstapp.rst

-In the Sample App [#sampleapp]_ that we are working towards, the MainActivity Screen presents the user with a choice of "**New**" or "**Join**". **New** starts a new babble network with your device as the sole peer. **Join** lets you specify the address of an existing network, pull down the configuration for that network and request to join it.
+In the Sample App [#sampleapp]_ that we are working towards, the MainActivity Screen presents the user with a choice of "**New**" or "**Join**". **New** starts a new Babble network with your device as the sole peer. **Join** lets you specify the address of an existing network, pull down the configuration for that network and request to join it.